 To get started, log in to your development environment and get the starter code.

-cd ~/code/personal git pull staff master cd hw-map-reduce
+cd ~/code/personal git pull staff main cd hw-map-reduce

 If you made changes to your repo on a different (virtual) machine, make sure to run